Send a message of hope.

 4. Post on your social media starting August 6

-Please post your picture and your vision for a world without nuclear weapons to social media between August 6 and 9.
+Please post your picture and your vision for a world free from nuclear threats to social media between August 6 and 9.
 When posting, remember to connect your post to everyone else’s by using the hashtag #CranesForOurFuture.